Ho’oponpono – A simple but powerful healing and clearing technique

 Directions for Ho’oponopono

-The technique is very simple.
-When you encounter something around you that makes you feel uncomfortable (e.g., boss/employee, salesperson, family member) OR when you feel uncomfortable about something within yourself (e.g., your reaction to someone/a situation, a medical issues, an emotional state), you simply:
+DIRECTIONS: The technique is very simple.
+When you encounter something around you that makes you feel uncomfortable (e.g., boss/employee, salesperson, family member) OR when you feel uncomfortable about something within yourself (e.g., your reaction to someone/a situation, a medical issue, an emotional state), you simply:

 1. Focus on the situation/issue.